encukou/gillcup/docs/source/code/animation.rst

 The tween parameters can be set by the **timing** and **easing** keyword arguments.

-An animation's **target** is an :class:`~gillcup.AnimatedProperty` itself.
+The “original value” of a property is not fixed: it is whatever the value would have been if this animation wasn't applied.
-Also, the “original value” of a property is not fixed: it is whatever the value would have been if this animation wasn't applied.
+Also, if you set the **dynamic** argument to Animation, the animation's *target* becomes an :class:`~gillcup.AnimatedProperty`.
 Animating these allows one to create very complex effects in a modular way.

 .. autoclass:: gillcup.Animation